 Amount Awarded: £3382

-This project is a partnership between all of the primary schools in the Eyemouth cluster area.
-It plans to promote and raise awareness of graphic novels, enabling primary and secondary students the opportunity to take part in a national award and create their own graphic novel.
-It hopes to target reluctant readers, improve literacy and help to raise attainment.
-The project also hopes to develop the pupils into more confident readers and raise awareness of the potential of graphic novels with staff.
+The aims of Reading for Resilience is to target reluctant readers, improve literacy and raise attainment.
+The project also hopes to develop the pupils into more confident readers and promote the potential of graphic novels with staff.

 Amount Awarded: £6600